Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 ---
-title: Using Trello as a Zettel note archive
+title: Using Trello as a Zettel Note Archive
 created_at: 2017-01-09 10:15:07 +0100
 kind: article
 author: Nick